 Pennsylvania Car Crash Lawyers Offer Custom Legal Solutions

 Was a defective car part or other mechanical malfunction the cause of your car crash in Pennsylvania?
 Bring your claim to the Pennsylvania car accident lawyers at Rubin, Glickman, Steinberg & Gifford P.C.
-Our legal team is well versed in mechanical failure accidents that result in debilitating injuries or fatalities.
+Our legal team is well-versed in mechanical failure accidents that result in debilitating injuries or fatalities.
 We’ll analyze several factors to determine the root cause of your accident and fight to ensure you’re fairly compensated for your damages.
+Our firm offers a free consultation to help you understand your legal options without any financial commitment.

 At Rubin, Glickman, Steinberg & Gifford, we strive to eliminate the double burden of dealing with insurance companies and trying to recover from your injuries after an accident.
 Our mission is to bring you justice by being your biggest advocate.
 Learn more about your rights and the elements needed to win your car accident case today by completing an online contact form or calling 215-822-7575 to consult a qualified accident lawyer.